miraj-mm/ProgrammingHero_WebDev_Assignments/README.md

 - **Description**: A dynamic web application developed using JavaScript and API integration to search for phones and display detailed information.
 - **Live Site**: [Phone Hunter](https://moonlit-caramel-c45a8d.netlify.app/)

-### 4. **HTML and CSS Assignments**
-- **Description**: Additional projects and assignments focused on mastering HTML and CSS, submitted during the Programming Hero course.
-These include basic to intermediate-level projects to solidify fundamental skills.

 ---